 To address the primary concern to protect the land from development in perpetuity, Congress could approve legislation for specific land management direction, i.e., restriction on disposing of land out of federal ownership.
 No concrete examples for this scenario were discovered during the research phase of this study.

-This type of congressional restrictions would raise land disposal actions to requiring an act of Congress.
-This would not change the status of State Trust Lands nor change the status of Arizona State Trust Lands unless acquisitions were approved.
+This type of congressional restriction would raise land disposal actions to requiring an act of Congress.
+This would not change the status of Arizona State Trust Lands unless acquisitions were approved.

 SUMMARY/COMPARISON TABLE AND SUGGESTIONS